 - Offer inspiration, motivation or elevation,

-- Foster greater awareness to a social concern, or even to
+- Foster greater awareness of social concern, or even to

 - Entertain and enthrall.